-- To clean the rug, scrub any stains with a soft brush and soapy water.
+- To clean the rug, scrub stains with a soft brush and soapy water.
 Place a plastic cloth beneath it to protect the floor.
-Blot dry, and use a fan or dryer to speed up the drying process, since water weakens the fibers.
+Blot dry and use a fan or dryer to speed the drying process since water weakens the fibers.

-- To clean these rugs, shake unscented talcum powder on them and then leave it alone for a few hours.
+- To clean these rugs, shake unscented talcum powder, then leave it alone for a few hours.

-- Then, brush the powder through the hair and shake it out, repeating the process several times.
+- Brush the powder through the hair and shake it out, repeating the process several times.

 If you need to store an area rug in a basement, attic or garage, make sure you take extra care to protect it from moths and insects.
-Apply an insect and moth repellent that is specially designed for fabrics.
+Apply an insect and moth repellent that’s specially designed for fabrics.

-To determine which way to roll your rug, decide which is more fragile: the back of the rug or the pile where the fibers are.
-In general, the pile is more delicate, meaning you should roll your rug with the pile facing inward.
+Remember, rolling a rug is the best way to prep it for storage.
+To determine which way to roll your rug, decide which is more fragile: the back of the carpet or the pile where the fibers are.
+Generally, the pile is more delicate, meaning you should roll your rug with the pile facing inward.

 - Start rolling your rug, keeping it as straight as possible.

 - If you need help keeping it straight, use a rod.
-It can be one specifically intended for rugs, or something you may have lying around such as a wooden dowel or thick curtain rod.
+It can be intended explicitly for rugs or something you may have lying around, such as a wooden dowel or thick curtain rod.

 How to wrap a rug in a breathable fabric:

-- If you want expert-level protection, consider wrapping your rug in a polyurethane rug wrap.
+- If you want expert-level protection, consider wrapping your rug in a special polyurethane rug storage bag.
 These rug wraps are designed to provide a superior barrier against dampness and insects and will be more effective than muslin.

 When storing your rug, it’s important to keep it in a location off the ground, safe from any harmful elements.

-You’ll also want to make sure nothing else lays on top of it.
+You’ll also want to ensure nothing else is on top of it.
 Boxes and other supplies can cause cracks and destroy the rug’s shape.
-It is vitally important to store your rug in a cool, dry environment without exposure to natural night.
+Storing your rug in a cool, dry environment without exposure to natural night is vitally important.